cleaniquecoders/artisan-extended/README.md

 1. `-a` - Create a new route for API
 2. `-p` - Set prefix for the route
 3. `-m` - Set middleware for the route.
 Each middleware separated by comma(,)
+4. `-r` - Create a new resourceful controller

 #### Create an API Route